h8d13/Vase/README.md

 Basically I was just sick of distro-hopping.
 Thought how can I create my next build in minutes not hours.
 First tried on alpine and gave up at hardware drivers so here we are.

+> It is also largely frustration-driven: Both with how newer users struggle (usually in forums) and what I wish I had when I first started using Arch.